 Though there are plenty of things to do in the Melbourne CBD (Central Business District/what Aussies call downtown) there are a number of Melbourne tourist attractions that are worth all of the hype.

 Great Ocean Road – Easily the most popular thing to do while in Melbourne, the Great Ocean Road is a beautiful drive outside the city towards Adelaide that hugs the ocean giving you beautiful views.
-It can be done through plenty of group tours or do it yourself by renting a car (which I recommend).
+It can be done through plenty of group tours which I recommend doing if you only have a day.
+If you have more time absolutely rent a car do it on your own.

 Wine Tours – In Australia’s coldest region for wine, the Yarra valley is where you can find a number of wineries for lunch and some tastings.